It’s Pumpkin Season so Let’s Celebrate

 Pumpkin is still most popular for eating.
 Taste tests found that regular canned pumpkin was the firmest and had the richest flavor.
 The organic canned was most watery.
 The fresh puree was the lightest and most velvety, with the lightest taste of the three.

-Instead of using puree pumpkin in traditional dishes, consider some of these ideas.
+Instead of using pureed pumpkin in traditional dishes, consider some of these ideas.
 You can add pinches of warm spices such as cinnamon, allspice and nutmeg to make the pumpkin flavor pop.